Skip to content

 Does depreciation apply to everything?

-Yes. flooring, appliances, paint, blinds, and most fixtures.
+Yes.
+Flooring, appliances, paint, blinds, and most fixtures.

-The Formula MoveZen Uses for Depreciation ✔️
+The Formula MoveZen Uses for Depreciation

-We apply a simple, legally compliant calculation:
+We apply a simple, fair, and consistent calculation:

 Depreciated Value = (Remaining Useful Life / Total Useful Life) × Replacement Cost